zramos2/Insight-DO-project/README.md

 ### DevOps Architecture
-The existing data pipeline has been containerized using docker and kubernetes.
+The existing data pipeline has been containerized using docker.
+Terraform was used to automate the foundation infrastructure.
+Helm and Kubernetes was used to build up

 <p align="center">
     <img src="./pictures/devops-architecture.png" width="600px"  alt="Infrastructure" >